OmerAlimoglu/REACT-project/README.md

 # REACT-project
-# Hotel Booking App
+# hotelooking App
 There will be a screenshot here from the app..

 ## Description
-This is a hotel reservation application which allows you to search among a great range of hotel options all around the world and select your hotel whereever and whenever you want.
+This is a hotel reservation application which is for its exclusive members.
+It allows you to search among some great hotels options all around the world and select your hotel whereever and whenever you want.
 [full description will be added later]

 ## Demo